Vegetarian Survival Guide to Turkey

 This page contains affiliate links.
 Please read our disclosure for more info.

-Turkey also converted me to foods I didn’t think I liked—yogurt (similar to Greek yogurt) which is used in many dips and sauces; kaymak, clotted cream served with honey for a decadent breakfast; sweet cubes of lokum (Turkish delight), and even tea and coffee.
+Turkey converted me to foods I didn’t think I liked—yoghurt (similar to Greek yoghurt), which is used in many dips and sauces; kaymak, clotted cream served with honey for a decadent breakfast; sweet cubes of lokum (Turkish delight), and even tea and coffee.

-These are our tips for surviving as a vegetarian in Turkey and some of the meat-free dishes to look out for.
+These are our tips for surviving as a vegetarian & vegan in Turkey and some of the meat-free dishes to look out for.

 Learn Some Turkish Phrases